Plainfield, Indiana

 Economy

-A 1,033-acre (418 ha) warehouse district on the east side of Plainfield, close to Indianapolis International Airport, provides roughly 50 percent of all warehouse jobs in central Indiana.[citation needed]
+A 1,033-acre (418 ha) warehouse district on the east side of Plainfield, close to Indianapolis International Airport, employs around 5,000 people which is roughly 50 percent of all warehouse jobs in central Indiana.[12][13]

 "The Shops at Perry Crossing" is a 600,000-square-foot (56,000 m2) open-air retail mall.[14]